bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 title: The Execution Context
 ---

-My time at [HackerSchool](http://hackerschool.com) has allowed me to research the inner conceptual workings of JavaScript; allowing me to demystify how identifier (variables) resoltuion works in closures.
+My time at [Hacker School](http://hackerschool.com) has allowed me to research the inner conceptual workings of JavaScript; allowing me to demystify how identifier (variables) resoltuion works in closures.